Canon 450D vs G3X

 It is notable that the G3X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 450D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon G3 X Manual.

 So how do things add up?
 Which of the two cameras – the Canon 450D or the Canon G3 X – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 450D:

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).